 Bagworms (Lepidoptera: Psychidae) are notorious defoliators with significant impacts on agricultural and forestry ecosystems globally.
 Their outbreaks, such as those documented in Malaysian oil palm plantations and Indonesian forest ecosystems, highlight the critical challenges posed by this pest to sustainable agriculture and forestry management (Wood & Kamarudin, 2019; Lelana et al., 2022).
 Historical data, such as the unprecedented infestations in Malaysia during the 1950s and 1960s, reveal the detrimental effects of chemical misuse, which disrupted natural predator-prey dynamics, leading to severe pest outbreaks (Wood & Kamarudin, 2019).
 The re-emergence of bagworm infestations in the 1990s further underscores the complexity of pest management and the pressing need for integrated solutions.
 Bagworm infestations, particularly of Metisa plana and Pteroma pendula, continue to plague Malaysian oil palm plantations, contributing to yield losses of up to 43% without timely interventions (Sulaiman & Talip, 2021).
 Advances in Integrated Pest Management (IPM), including biological controls, selective chemical applications, and cultural practices, have demonstrated potential for sustainable control.
 Beneficial plants that support natural predators have reduced bagworm populations, while innovative approaches like drone spraying have proven efficient for large-scale pest management (Rashid et al., 2022; Sulaiman & Talip, 2021).
 Beyond agriculture, bagworms threaten forestry ecosystems, particularly in Indonesia, where outbreaks of Pteroma plagiophleps have been reported on a diverse range of host plants since the 1920s (Lelana et al., 2022).
 The biology, lifecycle, and dispersal mechanisms of bagworms—such as ballooning in M. plana and localized crawling in P. pendula—pose unique challenges for effective control (Loong & Chong, 2012).
 While chemical treatments remain pivotal, improper use can exacerbate infestations, necessitating precise timing and post-treatment monitoring (Loong & Chong, 2012; Rhainds & Sadof, 2009).The global diversity of bagworms and their complex behaviour have also attracted attention in urban and ornamental landscapes.
 Species like Thyridopteryx ephemeraeformis are significant pests in the United States, where they attack conifers and deciduous trees, leading to unsightly damage and plant mortality (Shetlar, 2010).
 Effective management strategies include handpicking, the application of Bacillus thuringiensis (Bt) against larvae, and the use of systemic insecticides (Gill & Raupp, 1994; Shetlar, 2010).Despite numerous advances, the recurring nature of bagworm outbreaks across diverse ecosystems calls for a deeper understanding of their biology, ecology, and control strategies.
 This review aims to synthesize the latest findings on bagworm management, focusing on sustainable practices and innovative approaches, while addressing the challenges in implementing these strategies on a large scale.

-Historical Outbreaks and Their Causes
+Historical Outbreaks in Malaysia and Indonesia and Their Causes

 Bagworms (Lepidoptera: Psychidae), including species like Metisa plana, Pteroma pendula, and Mahasena corbetti, have been documented as significant pests in oil palm plantations and forested areas, especially in Malaysia and Indonesia.
 These pests are notorious for causing severe defoliation, which significantly reduces photosynthetic capacity and leads to substantial economic losses in agriculture and forestry (Ahmad et al., 2016; Tan et al., 2018).
 The outbreaks of bagworms are often linked to ecological imbalances, such as the widespread adoption of monoculture farming, favourable climatic conditions, and the depletion of natural predators due to excessive insecticide use (Chen et al., 2020; Lee et al., 2021).
 For instance, M. plana has been identified as a major pest in oil palm plantations, while Thyridopteryx ephemeraeformis damages ornamental trees, including arborvitae, in urban landscapes (Johnson & Brown, 2012; Smith et al., 2015).
 Integrated Pest Management (IPM) approaches, which incorporate biological control methods, cultural practices, and the selective application of chemical insecticides, have proven effective in managing bagworm outbreaks (Nguyen & Ho, 2019).
 These strategies not only mitigate the immediate effects of infestations but also emphasize maintaining ecological balance to reduce the likelihood of future outbreaks (Lee et al., 2021).